 Main Product Subscription Trends in 2018

-Product subscriptions continue to gain momentum, and today, they constitute a sufficient market share of the entire ecommerce market.
+Product subscriptions continue to gain momentum.
+Today, they constitute a sufficient share of the entire ecommerce market.

 Ecommerce Subscriptions in Figures